mweststrate/nscript/README.md

 1. The first line is a so called `shell bang` to indicate unix based systems how to run this script.
 It is basically sugar for `nscript thisfile.js`.
 The line is further meaningless and ignored by node.
 2. A `nscript` script exposes a single function through `module.exports`.
 This is the function that will be interpreted and run by `nscript`.
 Of course it is possible to define many functions in the javascript file, but only one should be exposed.
-3. `$0` is the first argument passed to this script.
-See the next sections for more about passing (named) arguments to `nscript` scripts.
+3. `$0` is the first argument passed to this script. `$verbose` makes sure the `--verbose` command line flag is parsed automatically.
+See the [documentation](https://github.com/mweststrate/nscript/wiki/Using-Command-Line-Arguments) for more details about automatic parsing of command line flags.
 4. `echo` is passed into the function by `nscript` as an alias for the "echo" command.
 This is basically sugar for: `var echo = shell.alias("echo");`.
 By invoking the `echo` function, `nscript` starts the `echo` executable, and passes in the arguments provided to the function.
 5. `whoami` is an alias for the "whoami" command, which returns the name of the currently logged in user (on Unix systems).
 The `.get()` functions grabs the standard output of a command.
 In this cause, the output is passed to echo.
 (In shell scripts, this statement would be expressed as ``echo "Hello, " `whoami` ``.

 # Running nscripts without global `nscript`.

-If `nscript` is installed as module of your node project, you can also start `nscript` scripts without requiring a globally installed nscript:
+If `nscript` is installed as module of your node/npm project, you can also start `nscript` scripts without requiring a globally installed nscript:

 ```javascript
 #!/usr/bin/env node